vadimi/grpc-client-cli/readme.md

 ```

 ### Autocompletion
-To enable autocompletion add the following commands.
-In order to make completion persitent add these commands to you `.bashrc` or `.zshrc` files.
+To enable autocompletion in your terminal add the following commands to your `.bashrc` or `.zshrc` files.

 **ZSH**